opensearch-project/reporting/kibana-reports/docs/dev/OpenSearch-Dashboards-Reporting-Design-Proposal.md

 ### 3.5.1 Architecture - 1

-In this architecture , the Kibana backend plugin will handle both the report generation logic as well as scheduling mechanism.
+In this architecture , the OpenSearch Dashboards backend plugin will handle both the report generation logic as well as scheduling mechanism.

 ![Architecture 1](img/arch_1.png)